Skip to content Skip to navigation menu

 How do I maintain solid wood flooring?

 Once your floor is laid, put felt pads or castors on the bottom of chair or table legs to prevent scratching.
 To maintain the superb natural look of the wood, don’t use abrasive cloths or excessive amounts of water to clean the floor.
-You can use dry brushes, vacuum cleaners or appropriate spray cleaners and polishes.
+You can use dry brushes, vacuum cleaners or appropriate flooring maintenance and cleaning products.

 How much solid wood flooring will I need?